-An undertaking by a central bank or currency board to convert domestic currency into foreign currency and vice versa at a fixed exchange rate.
-In Hong Kong, the HKMA operates Convertibility Undertakings on both the strong side and the weak side.
-Under the strong-side Convertibility Undertaking, the HKMA undertakes to buy US dollars from licensed banks at 7.75.
+An undertaking by a central bank or Currency Board to convert domestic currency into foreign currency and vice versa at a fixed exchange rate.
+In Hong Kong, the HKMA operates Convertibility Undertakings on both the strong side and the weak side of the Linked Rate of 7.80.
+Under the strong-side Convertibility

+Undertaking, the HKMA undertakes to buy US dollars from licensed banks at 7.75.
 Under the weak-side Convertibility Undertaking, the HKMA undertakes to sell US dollars at 7.85.
 Within the Convertibility Zone between 7.75 and 7.85, the HKMA may choose to conduct market operations consistent with Currency Board principles with the aim of promoting the smooth functioning of the money and foreign exchange markets.